CitiesSkylinesMods/DocumentationWiki/Writerside/topics/High-Priority-Roads.md

 When using the Priority Signs shortcuts, the route will be determined based on the roads connected to the junction:

 * A small road joins a bigger road (regardless of junction angle)
-* A two-way road splits in to two one-way roads (Y-junction or "fork")
+* A two-way road splits into two one-way roads (Y-junction or "fork")
 * A road forms a T-junction with a one way road (like a roundabout junction)

 Also, where applicable, Yield signs will automatically be removed to improve traffic flow.